ti-uni-bielefeld/T-SIMD/README.md

 * `SIMD_ALIGN_CHK` : If this macro is defined, **T-SIMD** will check whether the alignment of the data pointers passed to the functions is correct.
 * `MAX_SIMD_WIDTH` : This macro can be used to limit the maximum vector width that **T-SIMD** will use.
 Must be an integer of at least 16.
 * `SIMDVEC_SANDBOX` : If this macro is defined, **T-SIMD** functions will not execute their intended operations, but instead will print what function was called to the standard output.
 This is useful for debugging purposes.
+# Differences on Different Architectures

+**T-SIMD** tries to behave as similar as possible on different architectures.
+However, there are some differences that are due to the different instruction sets and the different implementations of the intrinsics.
+The following list gives an overview of the differences:

+* Denormalized floating-point numbers are flushed to zero on ARM7.
+This is not the case on all other supported architectures.
+* The `simd::div` and `simd::sqrt` functions are approximations on ARM in contrast to the exact results on all other supported architectures.
+* Converting from floating-point to integer values results in slightly different results on ARM.

+There may be other slight differences that are not listed here.

 # Author and Contributors

 **T-SIMD** was originally written by [Ralf Möller](http://www.ti.uni-bielefeld.de/html/people/moeller/) (moeller@ti.uni-bielefeld.de).